PALEKHYAREDDY/Gen_AI_Data_Pipeline/README.md

 Step 1: Data Reading (Ingestion)

-To read the `yellow_tripdata_2022-01.parquet` file using Apache Spark, follow these steps below:
+To read the `yellow_tripdata_2022-01.parquet` file downloaded from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page using Apache Spark, follow these steps below:

 1. Import required libraries and create a SparkSession to work with the Spark DataFrames: